oliverocean/GPSpi/src/prototype_01/prototype_01.md

 ### Notes
 * WiringPi is a well documented, nicely designed, easy to use library but it has been deprecated; future prototypes will not include this library
+* After extensive testing, WiringPi does not appear to work with Arch Linux, thus this prototype uses Ubuntu Linux
 * WiringPi includes a tool called "gpio", which is helpful for troubleshooting (basic usage included below)

 ### Usage